oliverll1/ollama-quick-start/README.md

 ## Steps
-1. Run setup.bash (installs Nvidia drivers, Nvidia CUDA toolkit, and Nvidia-container-toolkit)
+1. Run setup.bash (installs Nvidia drivers, Nvidia CUDA toolkit, and Nvidia Container Toolkit)
-2. If using Coolify, paste the Docker Compose content in the Docker Compose section of your project.
-Otherwise, just run `docker compose up -d` inside the project's folder.
+2. If using Coolify, paste the docker-compose.yaml content in the Docker Compose section of your project.
+Otherwise, just run `docker compose up -d` inside the project's folder on your machine.
 3. Go to localhost:3000 or the respective Coolify link for your service.

 ## Installing models
 * Model Library: https://ollama.com/library
-* `docker exec <ollama_container_id> -it ollama pull <modelname>`
+* Run `docker exec <ollama_container_id> -it ollama pull <modelname>`

 ## For more information: